Help Centre

 MDOI maintains clear branding, independent governance, and distinct technical structures.
 All communications, identifiers, and documentation explicitly state that MDOI is a separate system, ensuring transparency and avoiding any potential confusion with other identifier frameworks.

-In this system, both individual users such as researchers and authors, and organisational users like universities, journals, and research institutions can register and manage identifiers.
+Both individual users such as researchers and authors, and organisational users like universities, journals, and research institutions can register and manage identifiers.

 To get an MDOI, you simply create an account, access your dashboard, deposit an item with its metadata, and the system automatically assigns a unique identifier instantly.

-Yes, there is a small monthly maintenance contribution for Individual users and organisational users to support system sustainability.
+Yes, there is a small monthly maintenance contribution for individual users and organisational users to support system sustainability.

 MDOIs can be assigned to a wide range of items including research papers, datasets, theses, software, institutional records, and even learning materials.